Why Your Security AI Is Still Guessing – And How Retrieval Can Fix It

 RAG is a framework that grounds AI responses in up-to-date, relevant information.

-Instead of relying solely on what the model remembers, RAG systems:
+Instead of relying only on model memory, RAG systems:

 What RAG Fixes in the SOC